peterzernia/wanderlist/README.md

 In my earlier project [Petsygram](https://github.com/peterzernia/petsygram), I relied heavily on Django templates and barely even touched any of the Django Rest Framework.
 The motivation for my next project was to make use of Django Rest Framework to make a REST API and interact with that API in a Single Page App (SPA).
 This is clearly the direction modern web development has taken.
 Reactjs fit the bill for everything I was looking to do in this web app, as well as being an exciting and popular library.
 As an avid traveller and geography buff, creating an app based around traveling and geography made perfect sense.
 Countries have plenty of interesting data with which I could populate my database and REST API.
-Country data and statistics is obviously something I only wanted users to have read access to, so to add create, update, and delete functionality to this web app, I decided to have users add and remove countries from a personalized map, using the Google Maps API, which grew into having users write Trip Reports on trips they have taken, tagging countries.
+Country data is obviously something I only wanted users to have read access to, so to add create, update, and delete functionality to this web app, I decided to have users add and remove countries from a personalized map, using the Google Maps API, which expanded into having users write Trip Reports on trips they have taken, tagging countries.